maksimryndin/goral/README.md

 In any case Goral put KV requests in the messages queue with a capacity 1, so any concurrent request will wait until the previous one is handled.

 If there is an error while appending data, it is sent only via a default messenger of General service.
 Configured messenger is only used for notifications according to configured rules.

+*Note*: for KV service the autotruncation mechanism is turned off by default (`autotruncate_at_usage_percent = 100`).
+It means that you should either set that value to some percent below 100 or clean up old data manually.

 ## Recommended deployment